jksmith9/jksmith9/README.md

 ### Music Producer

 In addition to podcasting, I've composed many musical and orchestral pieces.
 I've played guitar for over 20 years and piano for 7 years.
+I have a decently outfitted home studio I produce in.
+My favorite DAW is Reaper.
 See some examples below!

 https://github.com/user-attachments/assets/45fc950d-c0ab-4be1-9324-6f71232c542e